ShaikAnjum077/AnjumsBookStore/README.md

 Another day 2021/11/27 : 10AM: Copying the index.cshtml code from view category and creating a new product and add the categories Title/ISBN/Price/Author/Category by adding reference to a new product.js file.

 Same Day 2:30 PM: Copied and pasted category.js and renamed it as product.js.
 Modifying the _Layout.cshtml file to add a new link to the product.
+Busy all this days with assignments couldn't work on it and starting again.

+2021/11/30 3PM: Created the Upsert.cs file for products and adding the rich textbox to the final product application.

+Same day 4:30PM created the tiny cloud account with the college Address and copied the API key provided initialized and validated the input.

+2021/12/3 6PM: Tried the save the files and checked the errors found 7 errors in lline no 7 "couldn't find the Product" trying to reolve the errors.

+2021/12/5 5PM: Working on errors and reolved the errors and the applications runs perfectely with the reference code provided by professor Andrew.

+2021.12/6 5AM: Final day to submit the project checking if there are any more errors or its working fine.